 Withdrawal of buprenorphine has resulted in amelioration of acute hepatitis in some cases; however, in other cases no dose reduction was necessary.
 The possibility exists that buprenorphine had a causative or contributory role in the development of the hepatic abnormality in some cases.
-Liver function tests, prior to initiation of treatment is recommended to establish a baseline.
+Liver function tests before initiation of treatment are recommended to establish a baseline.

-Cases of hypersensitivity to naloxene and buprenorphine-containing products have been reported in clinical trials and in the post-marketing experience.
+Cases of hypersensitivity to naloxone and buprenorphine-containing products have been reported in clinical trials and the post-marketing experience.
 Cases of angioneurotic edema, bronchospasm, and anaphylactic shock have been reported.
 The most common signs and symptoms include hives, rashes, and pruritus.
-A history of hypersensitivity to naloxone or buprenorphine is a contraindication to the use of Suboxone sublingual tablet.
+A history of hypersensitivity to naloxone or buprenorphine is a contraindication to using Suboxone sublingual tablet.

 Precipitation of Opioid Withdrawal Signs and Symptoms

 Because it contains naloxone, Suboxone sublingual tablet is highly likely to produce intense and marked withdrawal signs and symptoms if misused by individuals dependent on full opioid agonists such as morphine, heroin, or methadone.
 In addition, due to the partial agonist properties of buprenorphine, Suboxone sublingual tablet may precipitate opioid withdrawal signs and symptoms in such individuals if administered sublingually before the agonist effects of the opioid have subsided.